Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 |[Condition](#instruction-format)|011  | 00                    |0 | Register as Offset Enable Bit |[Bit Manipulation](#applying-shifts-and-rotations-within-instructions) | Ignored |Source Register|

 If the "Register as Offset Enable Bit" is set, the value inside the source register will be treated as a signed integer and added to the PC to execute the jump.
-(Before it is added, a shift/rotate operation can be applied to the offset, before it is added.)
+(Before it is added, a shift/rotate operation can be applied to the offset before it is added.)

 Assembly Syntax Example:
 ```